chezou/audience_generator/README.md

 Prerequisites:

-- Python 3.6+
+- Python 3.8+
-- pip 19.02+

-We recomment to install after creating virtual environment as the following:
+We recommend to install after creating a virtual environment as the following:

 ```shell script
 $ python3 -m venv .venv